idleberg/atom-browse/README.md

 ## Metrics

 With Atom's default [`metrics`](https://atom.io/packages/metrics) package enabled, this package sends anonymized usage statistics to Google Analytics.
 This is limited to the name of the methods called by the user.
 This helps me getting an understanding how this package is used.
-If you don't want that, you probably already disabled the `metrics` package.
+If you don't want this, you probably already disabled the `metrics` package.
 Otherwise, please do.

 ## License